garrandall/popular-music-data/tracks/no-matter-what-sign-you-are-diana-ross-the-supremes.md

 Cancer, pieces, leo, libra, aries,
 Aquarius, sagitarius
 I don't care about your rising sign
-All i know is when your lips touch mine
+All I know is when your lips touch mine
 You move me boy, you really move me boy
 No matter what sign you are
 You're gonna be mine you are